Uncertainty and Error in Boundary Retracement - A Case Study

 In this program, the participants will be taken through an exceptionally complex boundary retracement that involved just about every type of uncertainty that a surveyor can imagine.
 Issues that arose included faulty legal descriptions, property occupied that was not in written title to the proper entity, numerous major encroachments, riparian rights, significant potential prescriptive easements, poorly documented subdivision plats, potential adverse possession claims and a dearth of reliable, documented monumentation.
 All of these conditions contributed to uncertainty and potential error in the boundary determination, and must be documented in the Surveyors Report.
 In order to do that confidently, thoroughly and in a way that will provide footsteps for future surveyors, a thorough analysis of the state of affairs must be undertaken.
 In this program, that analysis will be tackled, followed by an in-depth look at how and why each condition contributed to uncertainty and how it all should be explained in a Surveyors Report.

-Surveying Property in Downtown Areas
+Property Surveying in Downtown Areaas

 July 10, 2025

-9:00 AM - 11:400 PM EST
+9:00 AM - 11:40 AM (EST)